KuldipVaghasiya19/Design-and-Analysis-of-Algorithm/README.md

    - Solve the n-queens problem using backtracking technique.

 10. **Experiment-10:**
-    - Solve the knapsack problem using backtracking technique.

-11. **Experiment-11:**
     - Implement a program for making change using dynamic programming technique.